 6. Asheville, North Carolina

 University of North Carolina, Asheville

-Nestled into the foot of the Great Smoky Mountains, Asheville has been called the “eastern equivalent of the many mountain resort towns that dot the American west, particularly in the Rocky Mountains.”
+Nestled in the foothills of the Great Smoky Mountains, Asheville has been called the “eastern equivalent of the many mountain resort towns that dot the American West, particularly in the Rocky Mountains.”
 Indeed, this picturesque little town has enjoyed a renaissance of late, and has attracted a young crowd of artist and musician types.
 Fortunately, living in Asheville has remained affordable.
 Cost of living averages only about 9% higher than the national average.
 The biggest cost difference is housing, which is 24% higher than the rest of the country.

 5. Worcester, Massachusetts

 Worcester Polytechnic Institute; Worcester State University; College of the Holy Cross; Clark University; Assumption College

 As the second largest city in Massachusetts, Worcester is home to a handful of colleges and universities and their student populations.
 There is plenty to do in a place like Worcester.
 Enjoy the many small museums, take in the local performing arts scene, hike the nearby mountains, and more.
 As with any city, the cost of living varies with each section of town, but generally averages about 6% higher than the rest of the country.
 At 23% above average, healthcare is the biggest cost difference, followed closely by utilities.
 Housing, on the other hand, is only 7% above the national norm, with a two-bedroom rental averaging about $1,040 per month.